-The Managers of the Edith Mary Pratt Musgrave Fund invite applications for funds for the furtherance of the research, based in the Department of Zoology, University of Cambridge, on the anatomy, physiology, or life history of the Alcyonaria, corals, or related organisms.
+The Edith Mary Pratt Musgrave Fund was established for the furtherance of the research, based in the Department of Zoology, University of Cambridge, on the anatomy, physiology, or life history of the Alcyonaria, corals, or related organisms.

 As defined by the regulations on the Fund, awards shall only be made to graduates of universities of the United Kingdom, British Dominions, and British Dependencies overseas, now working in or with the Department of Zoology; preference is given to women graduates.

 From the Statutes and Ordinances of the University of Cambridge, 2007